felixnyamweya/wpsso-schema-json-ld/readme.txt

 = 1.43.0-dev.2 =

-(2019/04/23) Added a new "Fallback to 5 Star AggregateRating" option in the SSO &gt; Schema Markup settings page.
+(2019/04/23) Added a new "Fallback to 5 Star Aggregate Rating" option in the SSO &gt; Schema Markup settings page.

 = 1.42.3 =